- At a Glance

 - Pharmacy Legal Environment (PHBU 3171)

 - Intro. to Healthcare Systems Finance (PHBU 3651)

 - Pharmaceutical Economics (PHBU 3661)

 Do I need an internship?

-Yes, pharmaceutical majors are required to complete a three-credit-hour internship during their junior or senior year.
+Yes, pharmaceutical majors are required to complete a three-credit-hour internship during their junior or senior year and one-credit-hour for freshmen and sophomores.
 Coveted internships are available with companies like Apotex, Medco and Teva.

 What careers are available for pharmaceutical business majors?